 Analyzing individual URLs in detail is an important daily task of an SEO.
 Such a detailed analysis is for example useful for finding out causes for ranking losses.

-In Ryte Website Success, you can check any single page in real time.
+In Ryte under Quality Assurance, you can check any single page in real time.
 Various OnPage factors are taken into account.
 These aspects concern both the content and the technical apsects of the analyzed URL.

 In this article we will show you how to proceed with a single page audit with Ryte.